mcsimps2/RedPanda/README.md

 #### Query the database and $lookup & JOIN foreign keys
 ```
-// Query the database and populate any foreign references automatically,
-// including nested foreign keys!
+// Query the database and populate any foreign references automatically, including nested foreign keys
+// Here, we ask RedPanda to go ahead and $lookup/JOIN the foreign keys Employee.company to a document in
+// "company" collection and "company.ceo" to a document in the "person" collection
 const employeeQuery = await Employee.where("name", "==", "John Doe").get({
   populate: ["company", "company.ceo"]
 });